 - improved insulation.

 - Switching to digital radiography uses less energy and produces less radiation than older x-ray machines.
-So apart from less radiation to patients it also means no processing chemicals and film.
+So apart from less pollution to patients, it also means no processing chemicals and film.
 These are toxic chemicals dental offices pour down the drain into the environment.

-- Using LED lighting in dental chairs, light curing units and handpieces is growing.
-These reduce the energy consumption chair side.
+- Using LED lighting in dental chairs, light-curing units, and handpieces are growing.
+These reduce the energy consumption chairside.

 The use of renewable energy at the dental office is not economical.
-The need for large amperage during the daytime means that local solar and wind generation will not be sufficient.
-The only economical way is to buy renewable energy from a commercial supplier.
+The need for significant amperage during the daytime means that local solar and wind generation will not be sufficient.
+The only inexpensive way is to buy renewable energy from a commercial supplier.

-The amount of waste leaving a dental office to landfills is amazing.
+The amount of waste leaving a dental office to landfills is impressive.
 Most of the materials are recyclable materials – paper, and plastic.
-The really harmful materials are the chemicals used.
+The harmful substances are the chemicals used.
 Infection control disinfectants and sterilization liquids, mercury, heavy metals.
 These need special consideration.

-Going paperless.
-Reducing the use of paper to a minimum.
-This is an important goal of the green dentist.
-This means a computerized office system so no paperwork exists.
+Going paperless: This is an essential goal of the green dentist.
+This means a computerized office system, so no paperwork exists.
 It also means drying instruments and hands with warm air versus paper.

-Disposables.
-While disposables can save time, in most cases there are efficient alternatives using non-disposable systems.
-Using instruments and materials that use less packaging and need less repeat sterilization packaging can reduce waste.
+Disposables: While disposables can save time, in most cases, efficient alternatives are using non-disposable systems.
+Using instruments and materials that use less packaging and needless repeat sterilization packaging can reduce waste.
 A modern cassette system will reduce the amount of packaging necessary.

-Recycling.
-Recycling is a life style.
-Re-using packaging is a good first step.
+Recycling: Recycling is a lifestyle.
+Re-using packaging is an excellent first step.
 In a dental office, this means providing the staff and patients with the opportunity to recycle by placing recycling receptacles in all of the waste areas.
 The sterilization and laboratory areas are the key areas.
-Apart from the regular and medical waste receptacles, recycling receptacles can be placed to allow for efficient recycling.
+Apart from the regular and medical waste containers, recycling receptacles can be placed to allow for efficient recycling.

-Going organic Unlike organic food, dental organics means picking the least toxic materials for use in the office.
-In some countries these materials are starting to be banned altogether.
-Elimination of base metal, amalgam, mercury and carborundum.
-Elimination of glutaraldehyde containing liquids.
-Reduction or elimination of monomer use.
+Going organic: Unlike organic food, dental organics means picking the least toxic materials for use in the office.
+In some countries, these materials are starting to be banned altogether.
+Elimination of base metal, amalgam, mercury, and carborundum.
+Removal of glutaraldehyde containing liquids.
+Reduction or elimination of monomer used.